Axiom Works

 Capabilities

-• NOC-style dashboard with live topology
+• Live dashboard with cluster topology and agent status

-• mTLS on all inter-node communication
+• mTLS — mutual TLS on all inter-node communication

-• Air-gapped deployment support
+• macOS, Linux, and air-gapped deployment support

 Roadmap